YexuanXiao/STL-vNext/README.md

 Other bugs may also be considered for fixes if justified, though the listed bugs remain the top priority.

+## How to consume

+Execute `ApplyPatch.ps1 stl-repo-path` using PowerShell 7, then build the STL.

+`RemoveBackup.ps1` is used to delete backups of modifications to the STL, and `RevertPatch.ps1` is used to revert all changes made by `ApplyPatch.ps1`.

 ## Relationship with Microsoft STL

 - This project will always remain a **downstream** of the Microsoft STL.